Best Car Insurance in Vermont for 2025 [Your Guide to the Top 10 Companies]

 To be clear, Vermont is not a no-fault state.
 In Vermont, drivers must have liability insurance; the at-fault motorist is usually liable for the damages in an accident.
 However, Vermont has a “modified comparative negligence” law, which means that if both parties are at fault, the amount of compensation may be lowered by the extent of responsibility.

-Does GEICO cover Vermont?
+Does Geico cover Vermont?

-Yes, Vermont is covered by GEICO.
+Yes, Vermont is covered by Geico.
 They provide state residents with auto insurance policies.

 Does AAA cover Vermont?